gobind452/RobotTaskPlanning/README.md

-# COL864-Task-Planning
+# COL864: Homework II
-Assignment for the COL864 - Special topics in AI (Robotics) course at IITD.
-Objective: Gaining exposure to a virtual environment with a simulated robot agent that can interact with objects in the scene.
-Formulating and solving a symbolic planning problem.
+## Overview
+This exercise concerns writing a symbolic planner for an agent (mobile manipulator) capable of interacting with objects in a virtual environment.
+The robot can perform a set of actions (move to, pick, place on, push to, open/close) which are described below.
+We assume a discrete world representation where the environment can be represented as a set of objects.
+The robot can move towards a given object or peform interactions with it.
+Some objects in the scene can have symbolic states.
+For example, a cupboard can be open or closed.
+We can assume that the robot can determine if an object is open or closed, if an object is inside or on top of an object or if it is close to an object of interest.
+Note that the agent does not know the semantics of when actions are applicable and what are their effects.
+Hence, cannot perform tasks such as moving an object to a goal location that requires chaining of actions.
+Hence, your objective is enable the robot with a task planner allowing it to perform tasks that require reasoning over a sequence of objects.

-## Simulation Environment
+## Simulation Environment and Agent Representation
+### Virtual Environment
-The simulation is based on PyBullet simulator with a husky robot and UR5 manipulator arm.
-The robot can preform simple actions like move, pick, drop, open/close doors and push objects.
+The simulation is based on PyBullet simulator with a mobile manipulator (called Husky robot with a manipulator arm.
 The simulator consists of 10 world scenes and 5 different goals.
+A screenshot of the simulator appears below:
 <div align="center">
 <img src="https://github.com/shreshthtuli/COL864-Task-Planning/blob/master/screenshot.png" width="700" align="middle">
 </div>
 Note: All actions are symbolic and robot position is discretized by proximity to objects.

-## State representation
+### World State
-A state is a python dictionary of the form:
+The world state at any time instant is a python dictionary of the form:
 ```
 {'grabbed': '', 'fridge': 'Close', 'cupboard': 'Close', 'inside': [], 'on': [], 'close': []}
 ```
+Here, the symbols denote the following:
 * state\['grabbed'\] - object currently grabbed by the robot
 * state\['fridge'\] - fridge state in (Open/Close)
 * state\['cupboard'\] - cupboard state in (Open/Close)